homeeondemand/react-native-mapbox-navigation/README.md

 cd ios && pod install
 ```

+If you are experiencing a _"multiple commands produce"_ build error in your Xcode project then you will need to add this entry below to the top of your ios podfile:

+`install! 'cocoapods', :disable_input_output_paths => true`

 For more information you can read the [docs provided by Mapbox](https://docs.mapbox.com/ios/navigation/overview/#configure-credentials).

 ### Android Specific Instructions